Neuromodulation: Technology at the Neural Interface -

 Robert M. Levy, M.D., Ph.D.

-Neuromodulation: Technology at the Neural Interface is a peer-reviewed, bimonthly publication that was launched in 1998 as the journal of the International Neuromodulation Society (INS) and its regional chapters.
-Wiley-Blackwell is the publisher.
-Neuromodulation is indexed in MEDLINE, PubMed and Index Medicus.
+Neuromodulation: Technology at the Neural Interface is a peer-reviewed publication that was launched in 1998 as the journal of the International Neuromodulation Society (INS) and its regional chapters.
+Wiley is the publisher.
+Neuromodulation is published eight times a year and is indexed in MEDLINE, PubMed and Index Medicus.

 Neuromodulation: Technology at the Neural Interface is the preeminent journal in the area of neuromodulation, providing our readership with the state of the art clinical, translational and basic science research in our field and representing the needs of the broad neuromodulation community.
 For clinicians, engineers, scientists and members of the biotechnology industry alike, Neuromodulation provides timely and rigorously peer reviewed articles on the technology, science and clinical application of devices that interface with the nervous system to treat disease and improve function.
 Neuromodulation covers an ever expanding field including pain, headache, movement disorders, spasticity, paralysis, psychiatric disorders, epilepsy, sensory deprivation, gastric dysfunction, obesity and incontinence.